ghivalzahrvnsyah/Jobamate/README.md

 - [Features](#Features)

 # Introduction
 Jobamate is the culmination of the collective efforts of the 2023 cohort at Bangkit Academy.
-As our capstone project, we aimed not only to create a functional application but to address a critical need in society by bridging the gap between job seekers with disabilities and supportive employers.
+Our team’s solution essentially merges training and employment opportunities into a single platform, emphasizing empowerment and inclusivity for people with disabilities.
+The goal is to enable them to secure employment, earn a livelihood, and challenge societal misconceptions about their capabilities.
 <br>

 # Getting Started